auth0/express-openid-connect/API.md

 - **`redirectUriPath`** - Relative path to the application callback to process the response from the authorization server.
 This value is combined with the `baseUrl` and sent to the authorize endpoint as the `redirectUri` parameter.
 Default is `/callback`.
 - **`required`** - Use a boolean value to require authentication for all routes.
 Pass a function instead to base this value on the request.
 Default is `true`.
 - **`routes`** - Boolean value to automatically install the login and logout routes.
 See [the examples](EXAMPLES.md) for more information on how this key is used.
 Default is `true`.
-- **`appSessionLength`** - Integer value, in seconds, indicating application session length.
+- **`appSessionDuration`** - Integer value, in seconds, indicating application session length.
 Set to `0` to indicate the cookie should be ephemeral (no expiration).
 Default is 7 days.
 - **`appSessionName`** - String value for the cookie name used for the internal session.
 This value must only include letters, numbers, and underscores.
 Default is `identity`.
 - **`appSessionCookie`** - Object defining application session cookie attributes.
 Allowed keys are `domain`, `httpOnly`, `path`, `secure`, and `sameSite`.
 Defaults are `true` for `httpOnly` and `Lax` for `sameSite`.